TheZipCreator/wlplugin/readme.md

 ## ?
 - Added a limit to how many faces & amount of dice you can roll
 - Fixed a bug where some color codes created buggy symbols in #chat-mirror
+- Fixed a bug where if you put a backslash at the end of a line it would add an extra NUL character